 Don’t Panic!
 Your life with Kanban Cadences is about helping you feel more like at the end of Patrick Lencioni’s “Death by Meeting“, not the beginning.
 If you don’t know this book, it’s a good read for everyone struggling with inefficient business meetings but let’s get to the point.
 Think about Kanban Cadences as a proposal, a roadmap.

 Let me help you with some examples.
 If your teams switched from iterative to a continuous type of work, they probably still participate in some Planning or Review ceremonies.
-If Kanban is your new DNA, think about evolving these meetings into corresponding Commitment & Replenishment and Delivery Planning meetings.
+If Kanban is your new DNA, think about evolving these meetings into corresponding replenishment and flow review meetings.

 One more thing.
-Some of the Kanban Cadences are focused on a single service or product team (Daily, Commitment & Kanban Replenishment) while other (Operations Reviews or Delivery Planning Meetings) may bring more value when covering work of many teams, streams or even departments.
+Some of the Kanban Cadences are focused on a single service or product team (Team Kanban Meeting, Commitment & Kanban Replenishment) while others (Operations Reviews or Flow Review Meetings) may bring more value when covering the work of many teams, streams, or even departments.
 When thinking about connecting meetings, keep in mind the interest of all participants, so you don’t step into a trap of too big audiences or too long meetings.

 Why Meeting so Often?

 Let’s recap how often Kanban ceremonies are normally held:

 - Replenishment & Commitment Meeting – daily to bi-weekly

 Proposed cadences for each type of meeting are just a starting point, giving your organization guidance on what occurrences may make sense.
 I’m sure you understand that events causing a need for your strategy review do not happen as often as meetings when you’re supposed to feed your team with the next tasks ready for their commitment.